Supersonic-Sites/MEZStudiobeaute/content/en/about.md

         img_title: Please type in a description of the image that would help the user when they hover the image
         position: CEO at Tulip.com
-        desc: I go to Mez with my children for the hairdressing service and it's impeccable.
+        desc: I go to MEZ with my children for the hairdressing service and it's impeccable.
 Hair removal is famous and very affordable.
 Diversified and personalized service.
 I recommend.
         image_toggle: true